Expressions of Interest

-An expression of interest (EOI) is an informal nomination to request certain lands be included in a competitive oil and gas lease sale.
-A nonrefundable filing fee of $5.00 per acre, or fraction thereof, is required for every EOI submitted to the BLM.
-Please submit your EOI via the National Fluid Minerals Lease Sale System.
+An expression of interest (EOI) is an informal request for certain lands to be included in a competitive oil and gas lease sale.
+Please submit your EOI via the National Fluids Lease Sale System

-EOIs are not automatically placed on a sale when received and the submission of an EOI does not guarantee these lands will be offered at auction.
-The parcels must be reviewed for availability and environmental concerns prior to being placed on a sale.
-Additionally, if your EOI includes lands where the surface is managed by another agency, the BLM is required to obtain consent and recommendations from that agency before placing the lands on a competitive sale notice.
-In some cases, it may be necessary to update environmental documents to include current conditions.
+EOIs are not automatically placed on a sale when received, and the submission of an EOI does not guarantee these lands will be offered at auction.
+The BLM reviews parcels for eligibility and availability and environmental concerns before they can be placed on a sale notice.
+Additionally, if your EOI includes lands where the surface is managed by another agency, the BLM is required to obtain consent and stipulation recommendations from that agency before placing the lands on a competitive sale notice.
+In some cases, it may be necessary to update environmental documents to reflect current conditions.
 Therefore, the time required to process individual EOIs will vary.

 Regulations pertaining to competitive leasing can be found at 43 Code of Federal Regulations 3120.
-Prior to submitting your EOI, the BLM public records should be reviewed to make certain the lands are available for leasing.
-Below are a few instances where lands are not available for leasing:
+Prior to submitting your EOI, we ask you to review BLM public records to make certain the lands you intend to include in your EOI are eligible and available for leasing.

 • Lands currently leased for oil and gas,